Music Is the Healing Force of the Universe

-Music Is the Healing Force of the Universe is a 1969 album by Albert Ayler, written by Ayler's partner, Mary Maria Parks.
-Along with The Last Album, which contains outtakes from the same session, this was Ayler's last studio album recorded before his death in November 1970.
+Music Is the Healing Force of the Universe by Albert Ayler was released in April 1970.
+The lyrics on the album were written by Ayler's partner, Mary Maria Parks.
+Apart from the posthumous album The Last Album, which contains outtakes from the same sessions, this was to be Ayler's last studio album recorded and released before his death in November 1970.

 Reception

+The album was reviewed by Larry Kart for Down Beat in the October 15 issue of 1970.
+The reviewer was far from happy, and opened with the statement that "[t]his album is an almost unlistenable disaster and in itself doesn't call for much comment.
+Miss Maria chants tautological slogans and in comparison to Spiritual Unity, Bells, and Ghosts Ayler's playing is so crudely simplified that one can hardly believes this to be the same man".
+Kart awarded the album 1,5 star, according to Down Beat's own scale, somewhere between 'poor' and 'fair'.

 In a review for AllMusic, Al Campbell called the album "a powerful and often ignored recording... a prophetic statement dealing with guilt, confusion, sorrow, and hopes of redemption..." and wrote: "Ayler's musical curtain was eerily closing the same way it started -- playing the blues of his high school summer vacations as a member of Little Walter's band.
 Music Is the Healing Force of the Universe, along with tracks that were released posthumously on the Last Album, were recorded at the same session.
 While not easy listening, they complete an important portrait of a man facing a life and death inner struggle beyond the boundaries of jazz."
 A review for Jazzwise states: "Along with the equally outstanding and misunderstood New Grass album, Ayler here is taking jazz into a new dimension.
 Complete with a bagpipes solo, an intensely spiritual recitation from his wife Mary Maria and former Mothers Of Invention/Canned Heat guitarist Henry Vestine playing electric free blues, many jazz critics at the time found this, now groundbreaking album, too difficult to decipher."